mkell43/XMR-Stak-Monitor/README.md

 We assume that you have a running version of nodejs on your computer.
 If you don't have it, you will need to [download it](http://nodejs.org) from the nodejs website.

 1. Download the Project
-1. Modify the minersconfig.ts file in [server/minersconfig.ts](https://github.com/Raylehnhoff/XMR-Stak-Monitor/blob/master/server/minersconfig.ts) to match your setup:
+1. Modify the minersconfig.local.ts file in [server/minersconfig.local.ts](https://github.com/Raylehnhoff/XMR-Stak-Monitor/blob/master/server/minersconfig.local.ts) to match your setup:

   The minersconfig file should look somewhat like this: